osmanrkhan/20x_BIO16/Documentations/Implemation.md

 #' param @data: the data to work with

 bivariate_server <- function(id, variables, data)

+#' helper function to plot a whole bivariate plot or a bivariate plot animation through time.
+#' param @input: list of input that user has chosen (given to us by shiny).
+#' param @output: list of available ouput action (given to us by shiny).
+#' param @variables: the variables to plot.
+#' param @data: the data to work with.
+#' param @season: which season to graph

+plot_raw_data_bivariate <- function(input, output, variables, data, season) #called by bivariate server
 ```

 In this module, the bivariate of two variables is plotted using two methods.